NicolasMakaroff/MLMVN/README.md

 # MLMVN

-A C++ implementation of a MLMVN neural network based on the work of Igor Aisenberg.
+A C++ implementation of a MLMVN neural network based on the work of Prof. Igor Aizenberg.